JaidenAshmore/java-dynamic-sqs-listener/README.md

 ## Common Use Cases/Explanations

-### How to de-serialise a JSON Payload
+### Core Processor - How to de-serialise a JSON Payload

+When you are using the reflection based [CoreMessageProcessor](core/src/main/java/com/jashmore/sqs/processor/CoreMessageProcessor.java) (which is the default for
-The core library by default uses [Jackson](https://github.com/FasterXML/jackson-databind) to de-serialise the message payload and therefore you can use any Jackson compatible POJO class.
+Spring Boot applications), the payload of the message is de-serialised by default using [Jackson](https://github.com/FasterXML/jackson-databind) and therefore any Jackson compatible POJO class can be used with the [@Payload](core/src/main/java/com/jashmore/sqs/argument/payload/Payload.java) annotation.

 ```java
 @Service